Essential Travel Information

 The use of drones or camera drones are strictly prohibited in the following areas:

-Service staff in Africa depends on tips as part of their livelihood.
+Service staff in Africa depend on tips as part of their livelihood.
 However, we recommend that tipping be based on the quality of service provided.
 Always bearing in mind that all tipping is for good & exceptional service and NOT compulsory.

-As a guideline we recommend the below.
+As a guideline, we recommend the below.

 In City Hotels